Deal, no deal or new referendum? Here's what might be next for Brexit

 When people were asked who they thought would make the best prime minister, only 16 percent said Corbyn, behind May at 39 percent and "don’t know" at 42 percent, according to a YouGov/Times newspaper poll published Tuesday.

-The Labour leavers called themselves The Independent Group, and are presenting themselves as a new centrist option.
+The Labour leavers call themselves The Independent Group, and are presenting themselves as a new centrist option.
 They were joined last Wednesday by three pro-E.U. lawmakers from Britain's ruling Conservatives.

 Early polls show a strong interest in the new party.
 In a YouGov poll, 18 percent said they would support the Independent Group.